solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

 ### Step 2: Create an AWS credentials secret

 Create a Kubernetes secret that contains your AWS access key and secret key.
-Gloo Edge uses this secret to connect to AWS Lambda for service discovery.
+Gloo Gateway uses this secret to connect to AWS Lambda for service discovery.

 1. Get the access key and secret key for your AWS account.
 Note that your [AWS credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) must have the appropriate permissions to interact with AWS Lambda.